ubccr/grendel/client/docs/HostApi.md

 [[Back to README]](../README.md)

-## HostUnprovision
+## HostTag

-> HostUnprovision(ctx, nodeSet)
+> HostTag(ctx, nodeSet, tags)

-Set hosts to unprovision by name or nodeset
+Tag hosts by name or nodeset

-Sets hosts to to unprovision in the given nodeset
+Tag hosts in the given nodeset

 ### Required Parameters